OudomMunint/Benchmark/README.md

 </table>

 - Scroll down to see results.
+- Results are also exported to a `.txt` file located in the `bin\Release\net9.0\publish\` folder.
+- If you are running the downloaded `.exe` file, the results will be in the same folder as the `.exe` file.
 - There might be up to a 20 seconds delay on first use due to hardware detection by `Hardware.Info`.

 # Output results